Sssssuperior/AURORA/README.md

 ```
 deepspeed --num_gpus=2 train_ds_test.py
 ```

+We also provide the checkpoint in [[baidu](),PIN]:. **Due to the limited storage capacity of my Google Drive, I am unable to upload additional files there.
+If you can only access the data via Google Drive and are unable to use Baidu Cloud, please contact me by email. (ziyangluo1110@gmail.com).**

 ## Citation
 If you use AURORA in your research or wish to refer to the baseline results, please use the following BibTeX entry.